Adjara: Economy

 Adjara has good land for growing tea, citrus fruits and tobacco.
 Mountainous and forested, the region has a subtropical climate, and there are many health resorts.
 Tobacco, tea, citrus fruits, and avocados are leading crops; livestock raising is also important.
 Industries include tea packing, tobacco processing, fruit and fish canning, oil refining, and shipbuilding.

 The regional capital, Batumi, is an important gateway for the shipment of goods heading into Georgia, Azerbaijan and landlocked Armenia.
 The port of Batumi is used for the shipment of oil from Kazakhstan and Turkmenistan.
 Its oil refinery handles Caspian oil from Azerbaijan which arrives by pipeline to Supsa port and is transported from there to Batumi by rail.
-The Adjaran capital is a centre for shipbuilding and manufacturing.
+The Adjaran capital is a center for shipbuilding and manufacturing.

 Adjara is the main center of Georgia's coastal tourism industry, having displaced the northwestern province of Abkhazia since that region's de facto secession from Georgia in 1993.

+According to 2021 data, the Gross Domestic Product of the Autonomous Republic of Adjara was 4.86 billion GEL (9.3% of Georgia’s GDP).

 Demographics

-Population

 According to the 2014 census, the population of Adjara is 333,953.

+Ethnic groups

 The Adjarians (Ajars) are an ethnographic group of the Georgian people who speak a group of local dialects known collectively as Adjarian.
 The written language is Georgian.

-The Georgian population of Adjara had been generally known as "Muslim Georgians" until the 1926 Soviet census which listed them as "Ajars" and counted 71,000 of them.
+Adjarians have been known as "Muslim Georgians".
+They were officially referred as such until the 1926 Soviet census which listed them as "Ajars" and counted 71,000 of them.
 Later, they were simply classified under a broader category of Georgians as no official Soviet census asked about religion.
-Today, calling them "Muslim Georgians" would be a misnomer in any case as Adjarans are nearly 55% Christian and nearly 40% Muslim (see below).
+In independent Georgia, censuses do not include an "Adjarian" category, nor do they distinguish between ethnic Georgian Muslims and other Muslims, such as Azerbaijanis.

-Ethnic minorities include Laz, Russians, Armenians, Pontic Greeks, Abkhaz, etc.
+Ethnic minorities include Laz, Russians, Armenians, Pontic Greeks, and Abkhaz.